carolekoziol/recipes/docs/main_course/robyn_red_thai_curry_chicken.md

 6. Add the chicken.
 If you like your eggplants really soft, you can layer the eggplants on top now.
 Close the lid and cook at High Pressure for 8 minutes + 10 minutes Natural Release.
 7. Open the lid carefully.
 Set the chicken pieces aside in a large serving bowl.
 8. Heat up your pressure cooker over medium heat (Instant Pot: press Cancel and Sauté).
 Add eggplant and bell peppers.
 Cook until desired firmness (for a few minutes).
-9. Then stir in spinach/collard greens and allow to wilt.
+9. Then stir in spinach and allow to wilt.
 10. Taste and adjust the seasoning.
 Stir in 1-2 fresh basil leaves.

 Serve over rice.